Zhe Lim

 • Reduced manual task assignment effort for property managers

-• HappyCo was awarded the Most Innovative Use of AI in 2025 in the real estate industry
+• HappyCo was awarded Most Innovative Use of AI in Real Estate 2025 (Inman)

-• Demonstrated AI capability within the platform, opening the door for further AI features
+• Demonstrated AI capability within the platform, opening the door for further AI investment

-My role: Led the empowered product team.
-Owned discovery, problem framing, prioritisation and cross-functional coordination with engineering, design and customer success.
+My role: Led the product team through discovery, problem framing, prioritisation and cross-functional delivery with engineering, design and customer success.

 AI Tool